ecozoic/react-starter/README.md

 yarn start
 ```

-Starts a webpack-dev-server with HMR and redux-devtools at http://localhost:8080 and a Nodemon-monitored and debuggable (via Node's ```--inspect``` flag) Koa server at http://localhost:3000.
+Starts a webpack-dev-server with HMR and redux-devtools at http://localhost:8080.
-The webpack-dev-server is configured to proxy HTTP calls to `/api/*` routes to the Koa server.

 ## Production
 ```